 The following reports will be issued via Interchange.

 If work was posted to OCR for moderation or selected during visiting moderation, it will normally be returned to centres.

-However, we may be required to retain some items as exemplar material for awarding, regulation and archive purposes.
+However, we may be required to retain some items as exemplar material for awarding, regulation, archive, teacher training and educational purposes.

 We will inform you if work is required.
 In some circumstances, we may need to request work from a centre.

 In such cases, your co-operation in supplying material is much appreciated.